Alameda, CA · K-12 Curriculum Design + Education

 After analyzing feedback from summer implementation — classroom observations, instructor surveys, and engagement data — my team identified several key needs.
 Instructors needed clear, visual and written guidance to facilitate hands-on projects with minimal prep.
 Materials had to be low-cost and widely accessible while still promoting creativity and engineering thinking.
 Projects needed to engage kids with diverse learning styles, identities, and interests.

-Once pre-outlined, each project moved into the testing phase — taught in a real classroom setting with real kids.
-These "user testing" experiences allowed us to collect real-time data on age-appropriateness, engagement, success rate, time constraints, and materials usage.
-I developed a note-taking template to organize insights so we could continue testing without losing important findings.
+Once pre-outlined, each project moved into the testing phase, in which my team and I tested it in a real classroom setting with real kids.
+My colleagues and I stepped into the instructor role and followed the pre-outline to teach the actual lesson.
+These "user testing" experiences allowed us to collect real-time data on age-appropriateness, student engagement levels, project success rate, time constraints, and materials usage.

-These lessons were implemented across 60+ summer camp locations nationwide, reaching thousands of K-5 learners.
-I supported rollout by facilitating instructor training sessions, conducting in-person classroom observations, and providing real-time coaching.
-Evaluation data directly informed the next design cycle.
+These Idea Lab and Studio lessons were implemented across 60+ summer camp locations nationwide, reaching thousands of K-5 learners.
+I supported rollout by facilitating instructor training sessions, conducting in-person classroom observations at partner sites, and providing real-time coaching during project facilitation.

 Interested in working together?